apache/flink/docs/content/docs/connectors/table/hive/hive_read_write.md

         <td>Integer</td>
         <td>
         The parallelism to compact files.
 If not set, it will use the <a href="{{< ref "docs/connectors/table/filesystem" >}}#sink-parallelism">sink parallelism</a>.
-        When use <a href="{{< ref "docs/deployment/elastic_scaling" >}}#adaptive-batch-scheduler">adaptive batch scheduler</a>, the parallelism may be small, which will cause taking much time to finish compaction.
+        When using <a href="{{< ref "docs/deployment/elastic_scaling" >}}#adaptive-batch-scheduler">adaptive batch scheduler</a>, the parallelism of the compact operator deduced by the scheduler may be small, which will cause taking much time to finish compaction.
-        In such case, please remember to set this value to a bigger value manually.
+        In such a case, please remember to set this option to a bigger value manually.
         </td>
     </tr>
   </tbody>